GeoSensorWebLab/asw-workbench/README.markdown

 Bower is for packages that are sent to the client; Node packages are used for the server only.
 Each system also has different dependency resolution systems, where Bower is optimized for the web browser.

+### bin/serve

+Use this script to start up a local development server on port 4200.
+I recommend using this instead of `broccoli serve`, as this version handles the dynamic URLs for Backbone correctly.

 ### convert.js

 Converts output from weather-json.js to a format ready for push.js.